hstst2006/V_dev_container_with_db/README.md

 ### Database

-Using docker compose also adds a Postgres database and Adminer (database management through web interface) containers.
-These use the ```.env``` file for some very simple configuration, setting the username and password.
+Using docker compose also adds a Postgres database container.
+It uses the ```.env``` file for some very simple configuration, setting the username, password and database name.

 The ```POSTGRES_URL``` uses the container name and port.
 If the postgres service is renamed in ```docker-compose.yaml```, then the postgres url must be updated in ```.env``` aswell.